Hadoop – How To Build A Work Flow Using Oozie

 For admin operations

-?
-To submit a pig job every thing after ‘-X’ are passed through parameters to pig.
+To submit a pig job everything after ‘-X’ is passed through parameters to pig.

-All Oozie CLI sub-commands expect the – Oozie URL option indicate the URL of the Oozie system to run the command.
+- All Oozie CLI sub-commands expect the – Oozie URL option indicates the URL of the Oozie system to run the command.

-The TIME-ZONE-ID should be one of the standard Java time zone IDs, and you can get list of available time zones with the command oozie info-time zones.
+- The TIME-ZONE-ID should be one of the standard Java time zone IDs, and you can get a list of available time zones with the command oozie info-time zones.